 I find IMTT helpful for those who have a history with intense emotions or trauma.
 Sometimes anxiety is a little trauma within the sufferer.
-Other times intense emotions block individual from using many life skills.
+Other times, intense emotions block individuals from using many life skills.
 This approach is very effective, easy to use, and it can be done between sessions.
 In therapy sessions I will coach you on exactly how to implement this technique.

 IMTT and Me

 Because I too struggle, I have personally experienced relief by practicing IMTT.
 I feel that to be able to teach the technique, I should be knowledgeable with my own experience in using it, “being on the receiving end of the technique”.
 It is important to ask, “is this technique kind to me, and is it effective?”
-I am a skeptic so experiencing releif is essential to me trusting any process I use.
+I am askeptic so experiencing relief is essential to me when trusting any process I use.